Logic4Twisted/CarND-Path-Planning-Project/README.md

 # CarND-Path-Planning-Project
 Self-Driving Car Engineer Nanodegree Program

+### Model Documentation

+To simplify my model I used Frenet coordinates for planing. getXY method provided (by intructor video) was not accurate enough.
+Car did not drive smoothly and had suden jerks.
+Using spline function I implemented much more accurate calculation of xy given Frenet coordinates.
+Some inaccuracies are stil present when calculating positions in the righmost lane.
+This is because this lane is the farthest away from reference line.
+I created additional class HighwayMap to encompass all map related functionalities.

+That made possible planning trajectories in Frenet coordinates.
+Essentially, I am considering two states.
+Normal state is when I am considering all possible trajectories.
+That is, I am considering staying in the lane, or chaning lane if possible.
+To simplify model I am only cosidering only trajectories that have constant change in acceleration, keeping other trajectory parameters constant.
+This can be

 ### Simulator.
 You can download the Term3 Simulator which contains the Path Planning Project from the [releases tab (https://github.com/udacity/self-driving-car-sim/releases).